moodlehq/moodle-plugin-ci/README.md

 language: php

 # Determines which versions of PHP to test our project against.
 Each version listed
-# here will create separate build and run our tests against that version of PHP.
+# here will create a separate build and run the tests against that version of PHP.
 php:
  - 5.4
  - 5.5